te4kata82/quick-astro-charts/README.md

 * Support of Radix and Transit chart types
 * All the settings are optional and kept in the URL
 * Refined visual appearance and custom theme support
-* Uses IP based Geolocation and HTML5 Geolocation API
+* Uses IP based geolocation and HTML5 Geolocation API
 * Uses [Moshier](http://www.moshier.net/) Ephemeris ES6 Re-implementation, inaccuracy < 1°, applicable at -3000 B.C.E - 3000 C.E.

 ## Settings